5 Powerful tips for leading through COVID-19

 Offer a compassionate ear and engage your team in calm and measured conversations.

-- Lead Through COVID-19 By Getting the Facts Straight
+- Leading Through COVID-19: Getting the Facts Straight

 Humans don’t like change and we will work hard to maintain the status quo — even if it means ignoring problems and pretending things are business as usual.
 Before taking any action to solve a problem (or not taking action at all), take the time to get the facts about the situation.